 For many businesses, support for cashless payment will take center stage.
 This means that banks with intuitive and powerful digital tools will rise to the occasion better than others.
 Many larger national and regional banks have been caught flat-footed in providing modern digital technology, giving digital-first banks an advantage.

 Customer service will have to cater to the needs of business owners more than before.
 The days of waiting in line at a local branch are over, which may strain the large support centers most larger banks depend on.
 Finding a bank that works with you through text, chat, email, or phone calls may climb the priority list for entrepreneurs who don’t have all day to wait for answers.

 Ultimately, banks designed with innovation at the core of how they do business will better help businesses recover and flourish in the second half of 2020, especially Coronavirus effects become clearer.

 Business success begins with better banking.
-No hidden fees, services and support built for your business, and rewards like 1.0% interest1 on checking.
+No hidden fees, services and support built for your business, and rewards like 1.5% interestBVSUP-00005 on checking for eligible customers.
 Get these benefits for your business now.
 Open a BlueVine Business Checking account today.

 Sign up for checking built for your business today.